Univ-Wyo-Education/S20-2150/Lectures/Lect-14/Homework-04.md

 Pts: 400

-Use the fetch-execute cycle and build an emulator for the MARIA language.
+Use the fetch-execute cycle and build an emulator for the MARIE language.
 Pick a language to implement this in.
 C, C++, F#, Kotlin, Go, Python, Haskell.
 (No Java, JavaScrip(node.js), Ruby).

 Command Line:  Process the command line for `--in <fn>` and `--out <fn>` and get the file names.